How to use the PE & Sports premium in Oxford, South East

 Why Sports Premium Funding 2021 can be used Oxford

-Subsidise the expense of some after school clubs to allow more children to participate in sport Continue to provide additional CPD for the PE leader to handle the funding effectively and to keep an eye on and examine the quality PE provision as well as providing other personnel CPD chances To further improve the PE curriculum by participating in additional traditional and alternative sports To establish a higher awareness amongst pupils about the threats of obesity and other activities that undermine pupils’ health To maintain and broaden community relate to local sporting companies to improve our curriculum and out of school sport provision, particularly for talented and talented pupils Attain AfPE Quality Mark in acknowledgment of PE Introduce newChange4Life sport clubs and connected personnel CPD Promote PE and sport at playtimes by purchasing training for the midday supervisor team and play area equipment Provide additional release time for the PE leader to prepare for, display and examine the use of the additional funding Purchased equipment for PE lessons to improve the curriculum offered and to ensure that provision matched the requirements of all our children Bought brand-new PE schemes of work for each year group Release teachers and TAs to take children to additional enrichment sporting events Gymnastics CPD for all teachers by Gemma Cole (6 weeks team teaching) High Flyers Basketball funding towards additional curricular club Raise the profile of competitive school sports through involvement in Bournemouth Schools Competitions Raise the profile of competitive school sports through involvement in School Games program Provide transportation to festivals and out of school activities CPD for Level 5 and 6 AfPE PE Leader Course CPD for all teachers to enhance knowledge of a variety of sports (likewise Change 4 Life, BUPA Start to Move) Offered personnel with PE uniform to improve the profile of PE and sport for personnel, children and moms and dads. sports premium funding guidance.
+Subsidise the expense of some after school clubs to allow more children to participate in sport Continue to provide additional CPD for the PE leader to handle the funding effectively and to keep an eye on and examine the quality PE provision as well as providing other personnel CPD chances To further enrich the PE curriculum by participating in additional traditional and alternative sports To establish a higher awareness amongst pupils about the threats of obesity and other activities that undermine pupils’ health To preserve and broaden neighborhood relate to local sporting companies to improve our curriculum and out of school sport provision, particularly for talented and talented pupils Achieve AfPE Quality Mark in acknowledgment of PE Introduce newChange4Life sport clubs and connected personnel CPD Promote PE and sport at playtimes by purchasing training for the midday supervisor team and play area equipment Provide additional release time for the PE leader to prepare for, monitor and examine using the additional funding Purchased equipment for PE lessons to improve the curriculum offered and to ensure that provision matched the requirements of all our children Invested in brand-new PE schemes of work for each year group Release teachers and TAs to take children to additional enrichment sporting events Gymnastics CPD for all teachers by Gemma Cole (6 weeks team teaching) High Flyers Basketball funding towards additional curricular club Raise the profile of competitive school sports through involvement in Bournemouth Schools Competitions Raise the profile of competitive school sports through involvement in School Games program Provide transport to festivals and out of school activities CPD for Level 5 and 6 AfPE PE Leader Course CPD for all teachers to improve knowledge of a variety of sports (likewise Change 4 Life, BUPA Start to Move) Offered personnel with PE uniform to improve the profile of PE and sport for personnel, children and parents. sports premium funding guidance.

 2014) Ofsted Survey Visits – Supplementary Assistance (April.
 2014) Association for Physical Education (afPE) Quality of Mentor in Physical Education From Excellent to Outstanding (Jan.
 2014) Achievement in Physical Education (Jan – sports premium funding guidance.
 2014) Efficient work and implementation of coaches afPE results and contributions to Physical Education & School Sport New 2014 National Curriculum Healthy Schools Tool Set Knowing through PE and School Sport.